 Jobs died in 2011.

 Each passing day carry us closer to the grave.
 Why not spend it on something useful for us or our loved ones.
 We should not be here just to exist.
-We should be here to make a name for ourselves and leave the world better then it was before we came.
+Instead, we should make a name for ourselves and leave the world better then it was before we came.
 This way even after we are dead, our name will live on.

 On the Shortness of Life by Seneca